 2. Data sources

-• G2, GoodFirms, Google, LinkedIn
+• G2, GoodFirms, Google (supplementary review data)

-Only publicly available information was used.
+Only publicly available, verifiable information was used.
+No vendor paid for inclusion or placement.

-3. Evaluation criteria + % weights
+Evaluation criteria

-A. Client reviews (50%)
+Client satisfaction (50%)

-• Review count (15%)
+• Review volume (15%)

 • Average rating (15%)

-B. Automation expertise (50%)
+Automation expertise (50%)

-• Framework & tool coverage (15%)
+• Framework and tool coverage (15%)

 • CI/CD integration maturity (10%)

-• Scalability & stability of frameworks (10%)
+• Scalability and long-term stability of delivered frameworks (10%)

 • Enterprise delivery capability (10%)